Mantic-says-hi/arceuus-timers/README.md

    - Custom text colour pickers
    - Infobox's priority ( how high or low they appear on the infobox stack )
    - Whole number ( default ), or the standard RuneLite infobox text formatting
-   - (NEW) Choose to countdown by game ticks
+   - Choose to countdown by game ticks

 ![format](https://imgur.com/Lrih4lv.png)